FAQs

 Lenders generally have telephone helplines and debt counselling facilities which may be able to help you.

-Because we don’t charge a fee, and because we work across the whole mortgage market – we recommend speaking to a Mortgage Advisor early in the process.
+Because we don’t charge a fee, and because we work across a comprehensive panel of lenders from both the High Street and Specialist Lenders – we recommend speaking to a Mortgage Advisor early in the process.

 You may consider this option if your existing mortgage deal has expired and you want to look for a more competitive mortgage deal.